Hoagy Carmichael

 Hoagland Howard Carmichael (November 22, 1899 – December 27, 1981) was an American musician, composer, songwriter, actor, author and lawyer.
-Carmichael was one of the most successful Tin Pan Alley songwriters of the 1930s and 1940s, and was among the first singer-songwriters in the age of mass media to use new communication technologies such as old-time radio broadcasts, television, microphones, and sound recordings (musical records).
+Carmichael was one of the most successful Tin Pan Alley songwriters of the 1930s and 1940s, and was among the first singer-songwriters in the age of mass media to use new communication technologies such as radio broadcasts, television, microphones, and sound recordings (musical records).

 Carmichael composed several hundred songs, including 50 that achieved hit record status.
 He is best known for composing four of the most-recorded American songs of all time: "Stardust" (1927), with lyrics by Mitchell Parish, "Georgia on My Mind" (1930), with lyrics by Stuart Gorrell, "The Nearness of You" (1937), with lyrics by Ned Washington, and "Heart and Soul" (1938), with lyrics by Frank Loesser.

-He also collaborated with lyricist-songwriter Johnny Mercer (1909-1976), on "Lazybones" (1933), and later "Skylark" (1941).
+He also collaborated with lyricist-songwriter Johnny Mercer (1909–1976), on "Lazybones" (1933), and later "Skylark" (1941).
 Carmichael's "Ole Buttermilk Sky" of 1946, was an Academy Award nominee for an Oscar in the following year of March 1947, with the eponymous theme song from the Western film Canyon Passage (1946), starring Dana Andrews, Brian Donlevy, Susan Hayward and Ward Bond, in which he co-starred as a ukulele and guitar-playing balladeer musician and prospector-miner riding a mule.

-Four years later, "In the Cool, Cool, Cool of the Evening," with lyrics by Johnny Mercer, won the Academy Award for Best Original Song in 1951.
+Four years later, "In the Cool, Cool, Cool of the Evening", with lyrics by Johnny Mercer, won the Academy Award for Best Original Song in 1951.
 Carmichael also appeared as a character actor and musical performer in 14 other films, hosted three musical-variety radio programs, performed on television, and wrote two autobiographies or memoirs.

 Early life and education

-Carmichael's family house on North Indiana Avenue in Bloomington, (Monroe County), Indiana (pictured in 2011).
+Carmichael's family house on North Dunn Street in Bloomington, Indiana (pictured in 2011).

-Hoagland Howard ("Hoagy") Carmichael was born in Bloomington (Monroe County), in central Indiana, on November 22, 1899.
+Hoagland Howard ("Hoagy") Carmichael was born on November 22, 1899, in Bloomington, Indiana.
 He was the first child and only son of Howard Clyde and Lida Mary (Robison) Carmichael.
-His parents named him after a circus troupe called the "Hoaglands" that had stayed at the Carmichael house during his mother's pregnancy.
-Howard worked as a horse-drawn taxi driver and later as an electrician, while Lida, a versatile pianist, played musical accompaniment at local nickelodeons and silent movie theaters and private parties to earn extra income.
+His parents named him after a circus troupe called the "Hoaglands," who had stayed at the Carmichael house during his mother's pregnancy.
+Howard worked as a horse-drawn taxi driver and later as an electrician, while Lida, a versatile pianist, provided musical accompaniment at nickelodeons and silent movie theaters, and private parties to supplement the family's income.
 Hoagy had two younger sisters, Georgia and Joanne.